 - What you want to measure: click web

-- Property details: enter your website name, URL, industry, and time zone:
+- Property details: enter your website name, time zone, and currency:

 Note: You’ll also have to accept the Terms of Service Agreement.